-The passages will be drawn from all of the readings we have done, that is, everything up to the Waldron article.
+The passages will be drawn from all of the readings we have done: everything from Plato to Waldron.

 Here is an example of how to do this.
 Suppose I gave you the following passage.

 "I forego any advantage which could be derived to my argument from the idea of abstract right, as a thing independent of utility.
 I regard utility as the ultimate appeal on all ethical questions; but it must be utility in the largest sense, grounded on the permanent interests of man as a progressive being.
 Those interests, I contend, authorize the subjection of individual spontaneity to external control, only in respect to those actions of each, which concern the interest of other people."